Academic

 Course Objective

-All students staying 2 weeks or more have the option to take a 2 week Cambridge Exam Preparation course (KET, PET and FCE).
+All students staying 2 weeks have the option to take a 2 week Cambridge Exam Preparation course (KET, PET and FCE).
+The course is intended to help students wishing to do a Cambridge Exam when they return home.
+(N.B.
+The exam is not included in the course package.)

 • Course length: 2 weeks